kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 * [terraform (0.12)](https://www.terraform.io/downloads.html): Enables you to safely and predictably create, change, and improve infrastructure (infrastructure independent, but currently only implemented GCP setup), e.g. `brew install terraform`
 * [gcloud](https://cloud.google.com/sdk/docs/quickstart-macos): Tool that provides the primary CLI to Google Cloud Platform, e.g.  (always run `gcloud init` first)

-The setup is tested on Mac OS X.

 Make sure to have up-to-date versions (see the tested versions above).
 For instance, an older version of helm or kubectl CLI did not work well and threw (sometimes confusing) exceptions.

+The setup is tested on Mac OS X. We used HiveMQ 4.2.1 and Confluent Platform 5.3 (with Apache Kafka 2.3).

 ## Configure GCP Account and Project